jianpingliu/kaggle_seizure_predction/README.md

 ## Kaggle competition: Melbourne University AES/MathWorks/NIH Seizure Prediction

 This is simple solution to the [Kaggle competitoin: Seizure Prediction](https://www.kaggle.com/c/melbourne-university-seizure-prediction).
 The solution is a Tensorflow implementation of a similar solution based on [neon](https://github.com/anlthms/sp-2016).
+All required data can be downloaded from [here](https://www.kaggle.com/c/melbourne-university-seizure-prediction/data).

 ### Train model